lahrry/Git-Instruction/Lab Report 1 assignment.md

 <br>
 Your 1st step is **almost** done!
 <br>Open your terminal if you are Mac(if you are using Window download Visual Studio Code). *I will tell you how to download VS Code later on*
-<br>Try ssh "11DIGIT OF ADDITIONAL ACCOUNT_NAME@ieng6.ucsd.edu" in your terminal.
+<br>Try ssh 11DIGIT OF ADDITIONAL ACCOUNT_NAME @ ieng6.ucsd.edu in your terminal.
 Then enter your new password.